udno/blender-retime/README.md

 # blender-retime

 ## Overview
-**Blender-Retime** is a Blender addon designed to facilitate the retiming of animations and scenes.
+**blender-retime** is a Blender addon designed to facilitate the retiming of animations and scenes.

 ## Usage Instructions
 1. **Select Objects:** Select all the objects you want to retime.